LGBTQ Workplace Issues: Why the majority of LGBTQ workers still hide their identity at work

 It is unsurprising that many gay individuals rank workplace protections above marriage rights.
 After all, not everyone wants a state-sanctioned marriage, but everyone wants to hold down a job.

-While this LGBT discrimination in the workplace has an undoubtedly negative impact on the social and economic circumstances of LGBT people, it’s the subtle social dynamics within workplaces that wreak havoc on their security and sense of belonging.
+While this LGBTQ discrimination in the workplace has an undoubtedly negative impact on the social and economic circumstances of LGBTQ people, it’s the subtle social dynamics within workplaces that wreak havoc on their security and sense of belonging.

-Americans still have mixed feelings about LGBT people and their relationships.
+Americans still have mixed feelings about LGBTQ people and their relationships.

 As that figure suggests, though, there still exists a large population that perceives LGBTQ relationships to be immoral.

-What’s more, negative sentiments towards LGBT relationships are pervasive even in individuals who otherwise espouse support for such relationships, according to Tina Fetner, Associate Professor of Sociology at McMaster University.
+What’s more, negative sentiments towards LGBTQ relationships are pervasive even in individuals who otherwise espouse support for such relationships, according to Tina Fetner, Associate Professor of Sociology at McMaster University.

 A number of studies have found that Americans are much more positive toward formal rights than they are toward informal privileges, such as public displays of affection, revealing that acceptance of lesbian and gay sexuality is still incomplete.

 This dynamic was well-observed in a Human Rights Campaign Foundation report.
-In it, a large-scale survey of LGBT and non-LGBT workers revealed that 81 percent of non-LGBT respondents indicated that their LGBT coworkers “should not have to hide their identity.”
+In it, a large-scale survey of LGBTQ and non-LGBTQ workers revealed that 81 percent of non-LGBTQ respondents indicated that their LGBTQ coworkers “should not have to hide their identity.”
 Despite the seeming acceptance of these identities, 70 percent of the very same pool of respondents indicated that talking about sexual orientation at the workplace is “unprofessional.”